What does the CD mean to you?

 Works cited: Shahani, C. J., Manns, B., & Youket, M. (2003).
 Longevity of CD media: research at the library of congress.
 Preservation Research and Testing Division, Washington, DC.

-My concern about the CD-ROM faced a rather lukwarm reception at the time.
+My concern about the CD-ROM faced a rather lukewarm reception at the time.
 My paper was successful in the way that it stuck to the curriculum, but I never really nailed down why this was actually important as a project, or why it would be worth pursuing further.
 Yet I couldn't get this stupid problem out of my head.
 Why is this important?
 No, rather, why is the CD-ROM not important??
 I exited my first study with the following takeaways:

-Little research has been done on the actual longevity of the CD-ROM.
+• Little research has been done on the actual longevity of the CD-ROM.

-The CD is making a comeback in the music industry, but the game industry remains untouched as a point of interest and an industry of reprints does not exist.
+• The CD is making a comeback in the music industry, but the game industry remains untouched as a point of interest and an industry of reprints does not exist.

-Almost every study on the CD-ROM is only a study about something adjacent that does not specifically niche itself on the disc.
+• Almost every study on the CD-ROM is only a study about something adjacent that does not specifically niche itself on the disc.

 Video Games

 Being born at the very end of the 90's meant that the CD-ROM was my primary mode of video gaming.
 I grew up playing games on the PC, Wii and Xbox 360, and I grew up loving video games.
 I never just loved games for the journey that was stored on the disc, it was my interest in hardware that ulimately guided me toward game development in my teens.
-My game developer dreams were not realized, but I have found myself a place where I can do the next best thing: introducing academia to video games as a serious topic of study from both a cultural and material perspective.
+My game developer dreams were not realized, but I have found myself a place where I can do the next best thing: contributing to video games as a serious topic of study from both a cultural and material perspective.

 Digital Humanities